 Everyone should have a classic Vanilla Buttercream Birthday Cake recipe in their repertoire!
-This birthday cake recipe makes two layers of soft, moist vanilla cake, covered in fluffy vanilla buttercream.
+This easy birthday cake recipe makes two layers of soft, moist vanilla cake, covered in fluffy vanilla buttercream.

-Why This Buttercream Birthday Cake Recipe Works
+Why This Vanilla Buttercream Birthday Cake Recipe Works

-- Recipe name: Buttercream Birthday Cake
+- Recipe name: Vanilla Buttercream Birthday Cake

 - Ready in: 1hr 40 minutes (plus 4 hours cooling time)